jagratadeb/LearnDSA/CONTRIBUTING.md

 - **Reference the repository** in your own work, giving proper credit.

 ## ❌ What You Should Not Do
-- Submit pull requests — they will not be merged.
+- Submit pull requests - they will be accepted only if they are bug fixes.
 - Request new features or enhancements — this repository is not actively developed for community input.
 - Use the repository for harmful, discriminatory, or unethical purposes.